 Every three years, a statutory actuarial examination of the Scheme is prepared in accordance with the National Provident Fund Restructuring Act 1990 and the Financial Markets Conduct Act 2013 (refer note 12).
-The most recent actuarial examination was carried out as at 31 March 2015.
+The most recent actuarial examination was conducted as at 31 March 2015.
 In addition, an actuarial review of the Scheme is undertaken annually.

-Provisional figures from the actuarial review as at 31 March 2018 are set out below for the funding level and vested benefits ratio.
-The assumptions and methodology used to value the liabilities as at 31 March 2018 are those currently intended to be used for the actuarial review of the Scheme as at 31 March 2018.
+Provisional figures from the actuarial examination of the Scheme, as at 31 March 2018, and figures from the actuarial review of the Scheme, as at 31 March 2017, are set out below for the funding level and vested benefits ratio.
+The assumptions and methodology used to value the liabilities as at 31 March 2018 are those currently intended to be used for the actuarial examination of the Scheme as at 31 March 2018.

-11.2 FUNDING LEVEL - 31 MARCH 2018
+11.2 FUNDING LEVEL AND VESTED BENEFITS RATIO - 31 MARCH 2018

-The funding level (solvency ratio) of the Scheme is the ratio of the net assets available to pay benefits to the value of the past service liabilities.
-The funding level calculated by the Actuary, as at 31 March, is shown below:
+The funding level (solvency ratio) of the Scheme is the ratio of the net assets available to pay benefits to the value of the total liabilities.
+For this Scheme, the value of the vested benefits is equal to the value of the liabilities.
+The funding level and vested benefits calculated by the Actuary, as at 31 March, are shown below: